 Lisa E. Harris, M.D., Eskenazi Health’s chief executive officer, has shown a continuing commitment to the students of IU Richard M Fairbanks School of Public Health at IUPUI.
 Over the years, Eskenazi Health has, in various capacities, been a solid partner with the school and a place of training and opportunity for students in the school’s health policy and management department.

-Eskenazi Health CEO, Dr. Lisa Harris, Keynote Graduation Speaker
+Eskenazi Health CEO, Dr. Lisa Harris, Gives Graduation Keynote

 Dedicating her career to improving health care for vulnerable and underserved populations, Dr. Harris has practiced medicine for 30 years at nationally recognized Eskenazi Health, one of America’s essential health care systems.
 Today, she leads Eskenazi Health while remaining actively engaged in patient care, research, teaching and the local community as a whole – including the IUPUI community.
 During this year’s commencement for the Fairbanks School of Public Health, Dr. Harris presented the keynote address.